 There were over 5,000 pandemic-related incidents between January 2020 and April 2021 that involved some form of violence, ranging from violent demonstrations and riots in response to lockdown measures, to physical assaults targeted at people of Asian descent.
 There were at least 158 countries that recorded one or more violent incidents directly related to the pandemic during this time.

-Violent events related to the pandemic peaked in April 2020, as shown in Figure 1.5.
+Violent events related to the pandemic peaked in April 2020.
 However, although the number of events had declined significantly by August of the same year, the number of violent events per month has remained consistent since that time.
 There was an average of 200 violent pandemic-related events per month from August 2020 to April 2021.
 There were also 805 pandemic- related fatalities from January 2020 to April 2021.

 Although there was an initial fall in civil unrest and demonstrations at the start of the pandemic, the number of demonstrations worldwide surged after this initial lull.
 The total number of protest events worldwide increased in 2020, and although not every demonstration was directly related to the pandemic, it was a key driver of civil unrest across many countries, most notably in Europe.

 In the Netherlands, the government imposed a curfew which sparked riots described as the worst in more than 40 years.10,11 In one instance, protestors used a pipe bomb to damage a COVID-19 testing centre.12 Spain, Italy, Germany and Ireland also saw violent anti-lockdown demonstrations in which protesters threw objects at police, broke storefront windows, set bins on fire and ignited smoke bombs.